 It is important that you stay within your sphere of competence, and in particular, refer any volunteers that present any contraindications.
-These include, but are not limited to, volunteers diagnosed with schizophrenia, depression, psychosis, severe clinical presentations, epilepsy, migraine, suicidal ideation, under 18's, pregnancy.
-Referral of these volunteers extends to those volunteers seeking assistance for an issue that isn't related to their pre-existing condition i.e., smoking cessation for a volunteer diagnosed with depression.
+These include, but are not limited to, volunteers diagnosed with schizophrenia, depression, psychosis, severe clinical presentations, suicidal ideation and under 18's.
+You should also seek advice if your volunteer suffers epilepsy, migraines or is pregnant.
+Referral of these volunteers extends to those volunteers seeking assistance for an issue that isn't related to their pre-existing condition i.e. smoking cessation for a volunteer diagnosed with depression.
+It is important to discuss the suitability of your volunteers with your supervisor before commencing any sessions.

 Confidentiality should be maintained at all times.
-Your case study notes should be completed with a reference numberand no personal information such as address, email address etc., included in your assessment submission.
+Your case study notes should be completed with a reference number and no personal information such as address, email address etc., included in your assessment submission.

 No payment should be taken for these sessions and case study volunteers should be aware that you are not yet fully trained or established in business.
-The interventions you will be using are safe and harmless, however they should be aware that you are still learning, and they should disclose any underlying issues honestly and promptly, including any thatdevelop during the case study period.
+The interventions you will be using are safe and harmless, however they should be aware that you are still learning, and they should disclose any underlying issues honestly and promptly, including any that develop during the case study period.
 You will therefore refer any issues you believe are contra-indications for your current level of knowledge.
 If you are in any doubt as to whether to proceed with a case or have any concerns that arise during the case study, please contact your supervisor to discuss.
 Your supervisor will be aligned to you during stage 1 along will full contact details.

 It is advised that close friends or relatives are not invited to be case study volunteers.
 We advise that you ask your network for referrals of people you could work with.
-If you do decide to work with an individual you already have a relationship with (family, friend, social network etc.) be very clear about confidentiality at the outset and agree to remain focused on their low-level issue as outlined above.
-You should be aware that the therapy may lead to the sharing of highlysensitive information which may change the nature of your relationship, and you should carefully consider your acceptance and comfort with this fact before commencing.
+If you do decide to work with an individual you already have a relationship with (family, friend, social network etc) be very clear about confidentiality at the outset and agree to remain focused on their low-level issue as outlined above.
+You should be aware that the therapy may lead to the sharing of highly sensitive information which may change the nature of your relationship, and you should carefully consider your acceptance and comfort with this fact before commencing.
 If you have any doubts about the impact on your relationship you may wish to select someone else, outside of your immediate network to work with.

-General guidance

-You need to apply for student Professional Indemnity insurance before commencing your case studies.
-Most insurersprovide this type of insurance.
+General guidance: You need to apply for student Professional Indemnity insurance before commencing your case studies.
+Most insurers provide this type of insurance.
 Public liability insurance should also be covered as part of your professional indemnity insurance, please check that this is in place.
-Once you have decided which organisation to insure yourself through, contact them to see if they provide student insurance.
+Once you have decided which organisation to insurer yourself through, contact them to see if they provide student insurance.
 The college can't make any recommendations for insurers.